coreos/custom-coreos-disk-images/README.md

     --tag quay.io/myorg/myrepo:mytag
 ```

-You will want to [push](https://docs.podman.io/en/latest/markdown/podman-push.1.html) this image to a registry so that it can be used as an `osImageUrl` in a MachineConfig as documented in the OpenShift docs.

 # Creating disk boot images from the container image

 First, we need to convert the image to an OCI archive: